10 Paintings for Which You Will Love Ca’ Pesaro in Venice

 When I first saw this painting, I was stunned.
 It was created in 1912 but it looks so contemporary!
 Casorati here stages an improbable contemporary allegory of different female characters.

-Tancredi paid a tribute to the city he had studied in with this painting.
-It is a combination of light and color in local Venetian tradition, the Tachiste ideas, and American abstract expressionism.
+Tancredi Parmeggiani paid a tribute to the city he had studied in with this painting.
+It is a combination of light and color in the local Venetian tradition, the Tachiste ideas, and American Abstract Expressionism.